 Early childhood education is a fundamental component of future success, from small communities to global enterprises.
 Children First is based on the belief that every child deserves the opportunity to dream big and achieve his or her full potential.
 Our programs are designed to strengthen families and empower them to make positive change, while instilling a love of learning in young children who face real adversity.

 As one of nine nationally recognized Programs of Excellence out of 1,800 Head Start organizations in the U.S. and ranked in the top 1%, Children First is making great strides in the local community.
 The Head Start model promoted by the National Head Start Association (NHSA), involves support of the whole child, including the family and the community.

 Head Start aims to meet the needs of young children through four major components:

-- Education: Offering a variety of learning experiences to help children grow intellectually, socially, and emotionally.
+- Education: Offering a variety of learning experiences to help children grow physically, cognitively, socially, and emotionally.

 - Health: Providing immunizations, hearing and eye screenings, dental checks, nutritional services, and early identification of emotional or physical health problems.